-The Vetronics Research Centre (VRC) led by Professor Elias Stipidis, is the only Academic Centre of Excellence in the UK conducting research and training in the subject area of Vetronics (Vehicle Electronics).
-Founded in 2004, the VRC has acquired funding primarily to conduct innovative research in the field of Vetronics for Land Systems on behalf of the UK government.
-Its purpose is to research future technologies and methodologies and has also conducted research in the field of Avionics and Commercial Automotive offering expertise in the latest vetronics technologies.
+Vetronics Research led by Professor Elias Stipidis, is the only Academic Centre of Excellence in the UK conducting research and training in the subject area of Vetronics (Vehicle Electronics).
+Founded in 2004, we have acquired funding primarily to conduct innovative research in the field of Vetronics for Land Systems on behalf of the UK Government.
+Our purpose is to research future technologies and methodologies and we have also conducted research in the field of Avionics and Commercial Automotive offering expertise in the latest vetronics technologies.

 Vetronics research provides a new dimension to vehicle systems where mechanical, electrical and electronic components integrate.
-By seeing the world from a user perspective, the VRC research has a problem-to-solution approach that is based on co-production with stakeholders (government and industry partners) to understand the needs, application and limitations of capabilities, and then uses a process of robust experimentation and applied innovation to find solutions.
+By seeing the world from a user perspective, the Vetronics Research at the University of Brighton has a problem-to-solution approach that is based on co-production with stakeholders (government and industry partners) to understand the needs, application and limitations of capabilities, and then uses a process of robust experimentation and applied innovation to find solutions.